Cray-HPE/docs-csm/operations/boot_orchestration/Boot_Orchestration.md

 rel = "self"
 ```

+### BOS API Changes in Upcoming CSM-1.2.0 Release

+This is a forewarning of changes that will be made to the BOS API in the upcoming CSM-1.2.0 release.
+The following changes will be made:

+* The `--template-body` option for the Cray CLI `bos` command will be deprecated.
+* Performing a GET on the session status for a boot set (i.e. /v1/session/{session_id}/status/{boot_set_name}) currently returns a status code of 201, but instead it should return a status code of 200.
+This will be corrected to return 200.

 ### Table of Contents

 The procedures in this section include the information required to boot, configure, and shut down collections of nodes with BOS.